Williams, Western Australia

-Williams is a town located in the Wheatbelt region of Western Australia, 161 km south-southeast of the state capital, Perth along Albany Highway and 32 kilometres (20 mi) west of Narrogin.
+Williams is a town in the Wheatbelt region of Western Australia, 161 km south-southeast of the state capital, Perth along Albany Highway and 32 kilometres (20 mi) west of Narrogin.
 The Williams River passes through the town.
 At the 2016 census, Williams had a population of 411.

 History

 Williams is named after the Williams River that flows nearby.
 The river was sighted by Captain Thomas Bannister in 1831 while leading the first overland expedition from the Swan River Colony to King George Sound (now Albany), and was first shown on an 1833 map.
 More than likely, the name honours King William IV, who reigned in the United Kingdom from June 1830 until June 1837.

 The first British claims on land in the area occurred in 1832.
 In 1835 a party led by Governor James Stirling and John Septimus Roe surveyed a route joining King George Sound with York via Williams to encourage inland settlement.
 No settlement occurred until after Lieutenant Henry Bunbury explored the region in 1836, despite his assessment that "on the Williams the land is generally very bad and the water brackish".